How honcho works

 Some insurers may submit an initial bid to honcho that is then removed during the auction because it isn’t competitive.
 At honcho, we only want to offer you policies that are easy on the pocket and provide the cover that you have requested.
 If a policy is removed from the auction, the insurer is not charged the £1 bid fee.

 I don’t have a smartphone – can I use honcho?

 Yes of course, our service is also available on the web.
 Just click the Get Started button at the top of any page to get going.

 I've only received a very small amount of bids, why?

-We allow our insurers to filter which honcho users they receivce data about; the insurer can then choose to bid or not.
+We allow our insurance providers to filter which honcho users they receivce data about; the insurance provider can then choose to bid or not.
 There is a possibility that the level of your riskiness may not be something that all of our insurers are interested in bidding on and so the amount of bids that you see may be reduced, or in a very worst case there may not be any bids.
 For example, if you have 3 driving convictions and 7 claims this presents a higher risk to an insurer than someone that has 0 convictions and 0 claims does.
-As such some of our insurers may choose not to receive your data, and so not be able to bid for you, but some of our insurers specialise in these types of scenarios and so it’s likely that they will bid for you.
+As such some of our insurance providers may choose not to receive your data, and so not be able to bid for you, but some of them specialise in these types of scenarios and so it’s likely that they will bid for you.